 Fundamental research into the effects of radiation on materials plays an important role in supporting a growing need for nuclear energy supply in the U.S. Radiation can be detrimental to properties, such as embrittlement, or beneficial to properties through doping or strengthening through structural modification.
 Fundamental research in this area allows a basic understanding of these processes such that structures and properties can be tuned for a given behavior such as radiation resistance or enhanced toughness.
-The relevant topics are outlined in the priority research directions from the Basic Energy Sciences report Basic Research Needs for Future Nuclear Energy (2017).
+The relevant topics are outlined in the priority research directions from the 2017 Basic Energy Sciences report Basic Research Needs for Future Nuclear Energy (https://science.osti.gov/bes/Community-Resources/Reports#BRNFNE).